intisy/mysql-kubernetes/README.md

 Install

 1. Manual Installation
- - First we create the mysql-secret, make sure to replace the password:
+ - First we create the mysql-secret, make sure to replace the password with you actual one:
 ```
 kubectl apply -f - <<EOF
 apiVersion: v1